Teyras/MT/text/chapters/240_scheduling_evaluation.md

 This workload is meant to test the queue managers in a setting that is closer to a real-world usage scenario than the others, with multiple kinds of jobs arriving in a short period of time.
+The frequencies of each type are chosen arbitrarily, without any relation to real world data.

 Table: Parameters of jobs in the `multi_type` workload type
 \label{multi-type-workload-jobs}